ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 TAMs however consume Attestation Results and do need enough information therein to make decisions on how to remediate a TEE that is out of compliance, or update a TEE that is requesting an authorized change.
-To do so, the information in Section 7 of {{I-D.ietf-teep-architecture}} is often required depending on the policy.
+To do so, the information in Section 7 of {{RFC9397}} is often required depending on the policy.

 Attestation Results SHOULD use Entity Attestation Tokens (EATs).
 Use of any other format, such as a widely implemented format for a specific processor vendor, is